xyron24/NexEditor/README.md

-# NexEditor — Real-Time Collaborative Code Editor (MVP)
+# NexEditor — Real-Time Collaborative Code Editor

 NexEditor is a high-performance, real-time collaborative text editor designed for synchronous developer collaboration.
 Built on a **"Thick Client, Thin Server"** architecture, all algorithmic state resolution, history, and conflict resolution happen at the edge (the users' browsers), while the backend acts strictly as a high-speed, stateless Pub/Sub message relay.